Bob Anderson (darts player): Darts success

 Anderson was also the driving force behind the Bob Anderson Classic, a major darts tournament held every October.
 The tournament started in 2002 and ran until 2005.

-In 2008, Anderson decided to take part in the BetFred League of Legends which was shown live on Setanta Sports and play along with the likes of Eric Bristow, Keith Deller, John Lowe and Dave Whitcombe.
-However, in doing so, he was forced to resign from the PDC to take part in the league.
-He does, however, remain a lifetime member of the PDPA, granted to him because he was a founder member of the WDC (now PDC).
-Anderson went on the capture the League of Legends title, beating Keith Deller in the final.
+In 2008, Anderson took part in the BetFred League of Legends which was shown live on Setanta Sports, to play along with the likes of Eric Bristow, Keith Deller, John Lowe, Cliff Lazarenko, and Dave Whitcombe.
+Anderson went on the capture the League of Legends title in 2008, beating Keith Deller in the final.